A FREE two-day faculty development course commissioned by Health Education England

 - Evidence of a QI project using SBL

-- Evidence of participation at conferences in health education and SBL (e.g. poster or oral presentations)
+- Evidence of participation at scientific conference in health education (e.g. poster or oral presentations)

 - Evidence of scholarship in medical/clinical education

-Key Words: simulation; simulation-based teaching; simulation based-learning. scenario thinking; mental simulation; mobile simulation; small group teaching; team teaching; high-fidelity simulation; simulated patients; feed up; feedback; feedforward; instructional design, briefing and debriefing, technical skills, non technical skills, system integration; human factors ergonomics; learning; educational theory.
+Key Words: simulation; simulation-based teaching; simulation based-learning.
+Scenario thinking; mental simulation; mobile simulation; high- fidelity simulation; simulated patients; feed up; feedback; feedforward; instructional design, briefing and debriefing, technical skills, non technical skills, learning; educational theory.

 For further details/discussions, please contact: